-Syntax set interfaces tunnel tunx description description

-delete interfaces tunnel tunx description

-show interfaces tunnel tunx description
+set interfaces tunnel tunx description description delete interfaces tunnel tunx description show interfaces tunnel tunx description description

 The identifier of a tunnel interface.
-The identifier ranges from tun0 through tunx, description character string.
+The identifier ranges from tun0 through tunx, where x is a nonnegative integer.

 A brief description of the interface.
-The default description is an empty
+The default description is an empty character string.